mtalexan/fleek-config/README.md

 #### Git-Agecrypt Secrets

-These secrets are hard to verify they're doing what you want becuse they make use of git smudge filters to do automatic encryption/decryption of the files whenever the working copy of the repo is updated.
+These secrets are hard to verify they're doing what you want because they make use of git smudge filters to do automatic encryption/decryption of the files whenever the working copy of the repo is updated.
 Effectively it automatically encrypts the files when you commit them, storing only the encrypted copy in the repo, and automatically decrypts them when you check the files out into your working copy.

 We make use of SSH keys as the asymmetric encryption/decryption keys for convenience.
 It's worth mentioning that you don't have to be able to decrypt every secret on every system, it will only decrypt the ones you have the keys for.